craftcms/docs/docs/commerce/2.x/events.md

 use yii\base\Event;

 Event::on(OrderStatuses::class, OrderStatuses::EVENT_DEFAULT_ORDER_STATUS, function(DefaultOrderStatusEvent $e) {
-    // Do something - perhaps figure out a better default order statues than the one set in CP });
+    // Do something - perhaps figure out a better default order statues than the one set in the control panel });
 ```